Ramnarayan-Choudhary/UGRIP_R/README.md

 ### Week 1 (06/03 - 06/09)
 - Build the experimental pipeline
-- To benchmark several state-of-the-art large language models (LLMs) such as Llama-3 and Chat-GPT4 on the problem-solving capabilities of the International Lingistic Olympiad (IOL) problems, especially Rosetta-Stone
+- Benchmark several state-of-the-art large language models (LLMs) such as Llama-3 and Chat-GPT4 on the problem-solving capabilities of the International Lingistic Olympiad (IOL) problems, especially Rosetta-Stone
-- Design custom prompts for phenology problems, Rosetta-Stone, and more
+- Design custom prompts for phonology problems, syntax (Rosetta Stone), and more
 - Evaluate performances with prompt-tuning
 - Research on data contamination detection and problem-content encryption methods
 - Experiment with evaluation metrics